Telephone Triage

 Pediatric Sepsis and Dehydration Guidelines

 There are two key guidelines that no pediatric telephone triage manual should be without: sepsis and dehydration.
-While the elderly and debilitated are also at risk, children are especially vulnerable to these two serious conditions.
+While older adults and debilitated persons are also at risk, children are especially vulnerable to these two serious conditions.
 Because symptoms may be subtle, generalized, or atypical, both guidelines describe alterations in key behavioral patterns related to these conditions based on the parameters outlined in activities of daily living.
 A good rule of thumb is: All sick children should be assessed for possible dehydration or possible toxicity (sepsis).

 For example, with possible toxicity or possible sepsis, the child may exhibit extremes of behavior: extremely irritable, crying inconsolably, unable to be comforted.
 At the other end of the spectrum, a child who is quiet, not moving, very withdrawn, and difficult to engage presents another pattern of severe illness.
 Refusal to eat, drink, or breastfeed nearly always indicates patterns of extreme illness in children.